 Difficulties with Data Processing

-- Data lacks standardization.
+Data lacks standardization.
 Because data comes from multiple sources, they may need to be translated into a consistent format before the figures can be manipulated and analyzed.

-- Forecasting tools can cause errors.
+Forecasting tools can cause errors.
 Many organizations still find it easier to forecast from a spreadsheet.
-But links can break and equations accidentally amended, resulting in inaccurate forecasts.
+But links can break, and equations accidentally amended, resulting in inaccurate forecasts.
 And, if there are weaknesses in the spreadsheet, it will be difficult to identify the reasons behind any variances between forecast and actual positions, rendering future forecasts ineffective too.

-Problems lead to Outdated Forecasts
+Problems Lead to Outdated Forecasts

 Collating and processing aggregated historical data to produce ‘timely’ cash flow forecasts can be painful and take time.
 Frustratingly for the finance professional, this means the cash forecast can be out of date even before it is calculated.
-Outdated forecasts lead to suboptimal decision-making and, in organizations where knowledge of cash is critical to business development, poor forecasting can be disastrous.
+Outdated forecasts lead to suboptimal decision-making, and in organizations where knowledge of cash is critical to business development, poor forecasting can be disastrous.

-There is an AI Way
+There is A Way